Five timeless principles for investing success

 1 - Think diversification

-In good times, investors are excited, they want to invest more and may often “buy high”.
+In good times, investors are excited, they want to invest more and often “buy high.”

-When markets turn negative, investors become fearful and decide to cut their losses and may “sell low”.
+When markets turn negative, investors become fearful and decide to cut their losses and “sell low."

 This infographic displays the emotional pattern that investors feel before, during, and after the point of maximum financial risk and point of maximum financial opportunity.

 Source: Hays Advisory.
 This chart is an example and does not represent the performance of any actual investment.
 This is not meant as investment advice.
-For illustration purposes only.
+For illustrative purposes only.

 3 - Missed days means missed opportunities

-The difference between investment opportunity and disappointment can boil down to a few days of being in or out of the markets.
+The difference between investment success and disappointment can boil down to a few days of being in or out of the markets.

-By staying fully invested and not missing the best 20 investment days over the last 20 years, an investor would have more than doubled their average annual return.
+By staying fully invested and not missing the best 20 investment days over the last 20 years, investors would have more than doubled their investments.

 4 - Over time markets have been strong

-Accept the fact that markets will rise and fall but over time markets have been strong.
+Accept the fact that markets will rise and fall but over time markets have always moved higher.

 Taking a long‑term perspective can help you stay the course when markets move from crisis to opportunity and back again.